-On the 50th anniversary of the earliest known recorded version of Tim Buckley’s beautifully bewitching ballad, this is a Song To The Siren.
+On the half-century anniversary of the earliest known recorded version of Tim Buckley’s beautifully bewitching ballad, this is a Song To The Siren.

 The bandits have never quite succeeded in taking over the boat house, though.
 Some attempts—Sinéad O’Connor, George Michael, Bryan Ferry, Robert Plant—were passable, while others downright farcical, butchering the song as if they were carving lumps of meat from a carcass.
 Be gone with you, David Gray and a thousand other mediocre singer-songwriters.

 No-one has quite matched what Timothy Charles Buckley III (father of Jeff Buckley) put into it in the first place.
 The song is an uncannily haunting ballad, co-written by Buckley and Larry Beckett in 1967, which is emotional, divine, troubled, restless and as deep as that “floating, shapeless oceans” and it takes a voice like Buckley’s to really emphasise the song’s trippy, other-worldly sensations.

 Talking of which, here’s a more recent rendition from a not so new sensation.

 With its images of the sea, doomed romance and drowning, you could be forgiven for thinking Ferry might have composed it himself.
 The song, which owed a debt to Homer’s The Odyssey, is a forlorn ode to “the inevitable damage love causes”, cleverly using the ancient Greek mythic nymphs luring sailors on to rocks by their singing as a chilling metaphor.
 Both its music and lyric captured the fatalistic Irish part of Tim’s soul.

 Long afloat on shipless oceans

 I did all my best to smile

 And you sang, ‘Sail to me, sail to me

 Waiting to hold you